SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### gave Yuan the 21 demands in early 1915, which would reduce china to a \'dependant protectorate\'

 ### Yuan was indecisive and instead rallied support for himself instead of responding

+1.  a rival warlord took his support by being hostile to japan and Yuan resigned in 1916